Renault Captur Vs Duster

 The Captur features additional equipment over the Duster, and comes off as a relatively premium product, with the robust platform and powertrains of the latter!

 Renault India launched the Duster in 2012 and the compact SUV quickly gained a reputation for its robust construction, powerful yet frugal diesel engine and its exemplary ride and handling.
 However, the Renault Duster also earned flak for its basic interior and lack of features.
-Although Renault India has updated the Duster from time to time, it still isn’t the most feature loaded compact SUV that you can buy.
-With Hyundai gaining a substantial piece of the market share with the Creta, Renault has now decided to bring premium and feature-loaded Captur to India.
+Although Renault India has updated the Duster from time to time, it still isn’t the most feature loaded SUV that you can buy.
+With Hyundai gaining a substantial piece of the market share with the Creta, Renault decided to bring in the premium and feature-loaded Captur to India.
+Have a look at Renault Captur launched in India story to know more about its launch.

-Before we compare the Renault Captur to the Hyundai Creta, let’s see how the new crossover stacks up against its sibling – the Duster.
+Let’s see how the new crossover stacks up against its sibling – the Renault Duster.
+Want to compare it with the Hyundai Creta and Maruti Suzuki S-Cross facelift instead?
+Click here to do so.
 First off, we should mention that the India-spec Captur is not the same as the crossover sold in Europe with the same name.
-While the Euro-spec Captur is based on the Clio hatchback’s platform, the Captur for India will be based on the Duster’s ‘B0’ platform.
-The Duster’s ‘B0’ underpinnings have been heavily localised in developing markets like India and Brazil and should help Renault keep the price in check.
+While the Euro-spec Captur is based on the Clio hatchback’s platform, the Captur for India is based on the Duster’s ‘B0’ platform.
+The Duster’s ‘B0’ underpinnings have been heavily localised in developing markets like India and Brazil and has helped Renault keep its prices in check.

 The India-spec Captur is currently being sold in Brazil under the same name and in Russia as the Kaptur.
 The Captur based on the ‘B0’ platform borrows its styling and the cabin from the European Captur and looks comes off as a more relative product than the Duster.